 These 100- to 1,000-foot towers — much taller than regional radio or cell-phone towers — serve as a well-distributed statewide communications framework benefiting each of these entities.
 That’s because back when KET went on the air in 1968, transmitter towers were constructed in strategic locations all over the state in order to reach every Kentucky public school.
 Those tall towers help provide an unobstructed transmission path to viewers.
 Today, that wide disbursement continues to provide an efficient use of taxpayer dollars, often eliminating the need for other agencies to construct their own towers.

-KET transmission sites host equipment used by the FBI, the U.S. Secret Service and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-And many sites are used by local agencies for communications, including sheriff departments and local emergency management.
+KET transmission sites host equipment used by the FBI, the U.S. Secret Service, and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
+And many sites are used by local agencies for communications, including sheriffs’ departments and local emergency management.

 The federal government’s Emergency Alert System also takes advantage of KET’s towers.
-In the event of a national emergency, a special receiver in KET’s network center would override KET’s broadcast and communicate vital information.
+In the event of a national emergency, a special receiver in KET’s network center would override KET’s broadcast in order to communicate vital information.
 It’s tested weekly, and the federal government conducts nationwide tests periodically, Harper noted.